-I can integrate machine learning into the simulation model, or it can run separately as external support
+Machine learning and discrete-event simulation can be joined by integrating machine learning into the simulation model, or by running machine learning as external support

 When integrating machine learning and discrete-event simulation I recommend one of two approaches: It, machine learning, can be integrated into the model as an alternative to conventional experiment planners or model optimizers, or machine learning can run on-top of the simulation model, to support the model and derive more information from its results and parameter configurations.